UPDATE: January 21, 2022

 As part of our University's commitment to ensuring a safe and healthy learning environment, all new incoming students are required to complete mandatory sexual violence prevention education per CSU Executive Order 1095.
-In September 2019, San Francisco State has launched NOT ANYMORE, a new, mandatory sexual violence prevention education online training for new, incoming students.
+In January 2022, San Francisco State has launched Voices for Change a new, mandatory sexual violence prevention education online training for new, incoming students.

 Please note that all official notifications regarding this required training will be sent to your San Francisco State student email account.

-For non-technical questions, or if you need reasonable accommodations to complete NOT ANYMORE, email email@example.com and our Health Promotion & Wellness team will assist you.
-Before requesting accommodations, please know that the majority of University employees are mandatory reporters of incidents of sexual violence.
-To protect the confidentiality of survivors of sexual violence, survivors are not required to disclose details of their experience to receive accommodations.
+If you have general questions, believe you have reached this e-mail in error, or require reasonable accommodations to complete Voices for Change, email email@example.com and a staff member from Health Promotion & Wellness will assist you.
+Before requesting accommodations due to past experiences of sexual violence, please know that, with limited exceptions, most University employees are mandatory reporters of sexual violence.
+You are not required to disclose details of your experience to receive accommodations.

-Step 4: Begin and complete the course.
-Once you're done, download the certificate of completion for your records.
+- Step 4: Save the certificate of completion for your records and future reference.

 For answers to Frequently Asked Questions about the mandatory online course, visit our FAQ page.